AMWA-TV/bcp-003/best-practice-authorization.md

 The Resource Server SHALL validate such tokens in the same manner as it would for a normal protected HTTP resources using the HTTP Authorization Request Header.

-Further to this, due to limitations in the native Javascript Websocket API, clients MAY pass the OAuth2 access token in the query parameters of the request URL during the handshake, using the `access_token` key, as described in [RFC 6750](https://tools.ietf.org/html/rfc6750#section-2.3).
+Further to this, due to limitations in the native JavaScript Websocket API, clients MAY pass the OAuth2 access token in the query parameters of the request URL during the handshake, using the `access_token` key, as described in [RFC 6750](https://tools.ietf.org/html/rfc6750#section-2.3).
 This is only for situations in which it is not feasible to pass the token in the HTTP Authorization Header.

 ```
 https://www.example.com/ws?access_token=mF_9.B5f-4.1JqM
 ```

+The Resource Server MUST support the parsing of access tokens in both the Authorization HTTP Header and the query parameter.
 The Authorization server SHALL NOT upgrade the connection to a WebSocket if the token is deemed invalid.

 ## Interaction With Other AMWA Specifications